 By Rabbi Mendel Matusof

-Rabbi Mendel Matusof, was born and raised in Madison, received his training in France, Canada, Israel and New York.
+Rabbi Mendel Matusof is the rabbi and director at the Chabad House at the University of Wisconsin-Madison.
+Born and raised in Madison, Rabbi Matusof received his training in France, Canada, Israel and New York.
 In 2005 he and his wife Henya moved back to Madison to direct the Chabad activities on the UW campus.
-Under his leadership a new Chabad house on campus was established, UW Chabad at UW-Madison, serving the thousands of students.
+Under his leadership a new Chabad house on campus was established, serving the thousands of students of UW.